strangetom/ingredient-parser/docs/source/guide/training.rst

 1. Word-level accuracy
     This is a measure of the percentage of tokens in the test data that the model predicted the correct label for.
 2. Sentence-level accuracy
-    This is a measure of the percentage of sentences in the test data where the model predicted the correct label for all tokens
+    This is a measure of the percentage of sentences in the test data where the model predicted the correct label for all tokens.

 .. code:: python